htso/Robinhood_at_a_glance/README.md

 ## Scripts
 The main script is `robintrack.R` where the CSV files are parsed and aggregated into daily and weekly data.
 It calls the functions in `Fun.R` under subdirectory `utils`.

-To use this script, you need to download the CSV files from robintrack and save them in the subdirectory `robintrack_popularity_export`.
+To use this script, you need to download the CSV files, a total of 8,467 of them from *robintrack* and save them in the subdirectory `robintrack_popularity_export`.

+Unlike python, you're not supposed to run this R script on the command line.
+The best way to use the capability here is to install `Rstudio` and run the script one block at a time.

+For the Python folks, the R language doesn't use and need any loop.

 ### Install Software
 To install R, press Ctrl+Alt+T to open a terminal